- The Pinball Hall of Fame is located on the south end of the Strip just past Mandalay Bay.

 In addition to a more tourist-friendly location, the Pinball Hall of Fame’s new home offers more space, about 3x the square footage, as their former location.
 More space = more games, and we can get behind that!

 Pinball Hall of Fame Hours of Operation

-Admission is free, although most games cost .25 or .50 to play.
+Admission is free, however, most games cost .25 or .50 to play.